 Planning for life after divorce requires an accurate picture of what you can keep and the debt you will have, along with other considerations such as child support or alimony.
-I am Keith Friley, an attorney with a professional accounting background who is adept at evaluating complex financial documents and data.
+I am Keith Friley, Attorney at Law, an attorney with a professional accounting background who is adept at evaluating complex financial documents and data.
 Key steps in your case may include:

 - Collecting and verifying all relevant financial information and ensuring that your divorcing spouse provides a full disclosure of income and assets

 - Obtaining accurate valuations of your home, business interests or other complex, high-value assets

 - Documenting your sole right to property that should be considered separate (nonmarital) rather than community property, such as an inheritance or property you brought into the marriage and did not commingle with your spouse’s